casterbn/QtCompile/index.md

 ## Disclaimer

-These binaries built by Fsu0413 are __TOTALLY UNTESTED__, use in your own risk.
+These binaries built by Fsu0413 are __TOTALLY UNTESTED__.
+Use at your own risk.

 The code used is downloaded from [here](http://download.qt.io), I only made necessary changes to the source/generated makefile to pass the build.